 A They're magnificent.
 They became like friends to us.
 Yes.
 Staff were magnificent.
 They took us in, they looked after both my child and my family.

-Q I think you say here that your daughter had-- I think it was almost a one-to-one nursing ratio?
+Q I think you say here that your Constant had-- I think it was almost a one-to-one nursing ratio?

 A Yes.
-By and large she would have-- for each shift you'd be told which nurse was dedicated to you.
-Sometimes you might get a nurse to two cubicles, but a lot of the time I think for the kind of treatment that my daughter was on she tended to have one nurse dedicated to her for the shift.
+By and large would have-- for each shift you'd be told which nurse was dedicated to you.
+Sometimes you might get a nurse to two cubicles, but a lot of the time I think for the kind of treatment that my was on tended to have one nurse dedicated to for the shift.